How to organise your decodable books

 When should children stop using decodable texts?

 Decodable books have a very specific and limited purpose in the process of learning to read.
-They provide reading practice as children learn to use the sound/letter correspondences they have been taught, and the strategy of blending sounds throughout the word.
-As their code knowledge grows, children will be able it to apply this to […]
+They provide reading practice as children learn to use the sound/letter correspondences they have been taught and the strategy of blending sounds.
+As their code knowledge grows, children will be able to apply it to ‘authentic’ texts.
+Authentic texts […]

 Read More